San Clemente State Beach

 My Notes

-San Clemente is the kind of place that reminds me not every good campground has to be remote or dramatic or hard to get to.
-Sometimes the win is just being in a solid spot with a great view and enough comfort that the whole trip feels easy.
+San Clemente is a reminder that a good campground does not always need to be remote.
+Sometimes the win is a clean, usable site with a great view and enough comfort that the trip actually feels relaxing.

 • Best part: the blufftop setting.
 It feels open, bright, and coastal in the best way.